coderyuvan/fullstack_nextjs14/README.md

 nextjs edge time framework h jaise need pdti h tb execute hota not ki ek baar sever run hua to chlta rhega

 in nextjs hr api m databse connect krna h or database connect k code m likhna h ki agr phle se connection established h to use that else make a new connection

+# Lecture 4(Setup Resend email with NextJS)
+flow for siugnup
+if existinguserby email exsist then if it is verified sucess :false else save the updated user else create new user

+email folder for creating emial template helpers for sending email